adgayle/aws-saa-study-guide/saa.md

 * Paying account for billing only no resource deployment
 * Enable monitoring on the paying account for billing alerts to include all linked account data
 * Manage all features
-* Organizations unites which you can apply policies to
+* Groupd accounts into Organizational Units (OU) which you can then apply policies to.
+Typically the separation is based on infrastructure access and security
+* **Control Tower** can help you to get a Landing Zone setup quickly with Organizations with **Config** rules and service control policies to provide guardrails in each account

 ## AWS Support
 * Basic